- Download our Moving to Budapest Guide (PDF)

 Tickets for public transport in Budapest are valid for all means of public transport, including the metro, buses, trams, trolley-buses and trains.
-There are different ticket options available, from single to multiple-journey tickets, which often work out more cost effective.
+There are different ticket options available, from single to multiple-journey tickets, which are often the cost-effective option.
 Discounts apply to certain passenger groups, such as pensioners and students.
 Tickets can be purchased at ticket kiosks at metro and train stations, newspaper stands and ticket-vending machines.

 Budapest’s suburban railway lines (HÉV) connect central Budapest with several suburbs.
 Regular public transport tickets are only available on trains within the city limits; those planning to travel to the outskirts of Budapest are advised to purchase a supplementary ticket at the train station.

 Budapest has an extensive bus network connecting the city’s suburbs with several metro and train stations as well as the city centre.
-Buses in Budapest are a particularly popular form of transport and there are also several night bus routes.
+Buses in Budapest are a particularly popular form of transport, and there are also several night routes.

-Budapest has over 25 tram lines.
+Budapest has more than 25 tram lines.
 While these are a slower means of getting around Budapest than alternative public transport options, they do offer a more scenic trip around the city.
 Some tram lines operate throughout the night.

 There are trolley-bus routes operating in northeast and central Pest.
 Trolley-buses look much like normal buses but are powered by electrical lines.
-Trolley-buses in Budapest are all numbered, starting from 70 and offer passengers a scenic and eco-friendly journey.
+Trolley-buses in Budapest are all numbered and offer passengers a picturesque and eco-friendly journey.

 Taxis in Budapest

-There are a number of taxi companies operating in the city.
-Taxis offer a fast and reasonably cheap way of getting around Budapest.
+There are several taxi companies operating in the city.
+Taxis offer a fast and affordable way of getting around Budapest.
 Not all taxi drivers will be able to speak English, so it’s a good idea for expats to have their destination written down in Hungarian to show the driver and avoid any confusion.
 Although taxis can be hailed on the street, it often works out cheaper to call ahead and order a taxi in advance.

 Hungarian legislature has suspended ridesharing apps such as Uber.
-However, app-based transport services such as Fotaxi, City Taxi and the Taxify operate in Budapest.
-As these services follow Hungarian regulation, fares are the same as traditional taxi services.
+However, app-based transport services such as Fotaxi, City Taxi and Bolt operate in Budapest.
+As these services follow Hungarian regulations, fares are the same as traditional taxi services.

 Driving in Budapest

 Cars in Hungary drive on the right-hand side of the road.
-Hungary has zero tolerance when it comes to drinking and driving, and road blocks and checks by traffic police are fairly common.
+Hungary has a zero-tolerance policy when it comes to drinking and driving, so roadblocks and checks by traffic police are fairly common.

 Cycling in Budapest

-Cycling, both as a form of recreation and as a form of personal transport, is becoming more popular in Budapest.
+Cycling, both as a form of recreation and personal transport, is becoming more popular in Budapest.
 There are many scenic routes and beautiful hilly areas, mostly in Buda, that can be explored by bicycle, including a cycle-friendly route running alongside the Danube River.
-Pest is mostly flat, which makes urban cycling an easy and convenient way of getting from place to place.
+Pest is mostly flat, which makes urban cycling an easy and convenient way of getting between places.

 Walking in Budapest

-Budapest is ideal for exploring on foot, with many of its most famous attractions within easy walking distance of one another.
-However, for longer distances expats may need to use another mode of transport.
+As a largely flat and pedestrianised city, Budapest is ideal for exploring on foot, with many of its most famous attractions within easy walking distance of one another.
+However, for longer distances, expats may need to use another mode of transport.

 Pedestrians should note that many sidewalks are shared with cyclists.
 If a pedestrian is obstructing a cyclist's path, the cyclist will usually alert them by ringing their bicycle bell.
-Cars are usually respectful of pedestrians, but caution should nonetheless be taken around cars.
+Cars are generally respectful of pedestrians, but caution should nonetheless be taken.